Robert Bragg

 July 2017 Hearing

-The 8-member Innocence Inquiry Commission voted in September 2016 to move Mr. Bragg’s case forward in their process for a hearing before a three-judge panel.
 On July 11, 2017, the Center filed a Plea for Declaration of Innocence on behalf of Mr. Bragg.
 The hearing before the three-judge panel took place in Boone, NC the week of July 24, 2017.

 In her opening statement, Attorney Chris Mumma noted that during the initial investigation over 50 interviews were conducted.
 Of those, 13 people saw Robert Bragg in Mountain City from Dec.
 7-10, 15 people saw Kenneth Coffey alone on Dec.
 8, and two people saw Marvin “Coy” Hartley, the victim, walk into his trailer alone, which contradicted State witness testimony.

-Robert Bragg took the witness stand on Monday, July 24, 2017, the first time he has been able to testify on his own behalf since his arrest, and denied any involvement in Mr. Hartley’s murder, saying that, “When you’re arrested for something you didn’t do, it just eats at you, it’s terrible.”
+Robert Bragg took the witness stand on Monday, July 24, 2017, the first time he was been able to testify on his own behalf since his arrest, and denied any involvement in Mr. Hartley’s murder, saying that, “When you’re arrested for something you didn’t do, it just eats at you, it’s terrible.”

 Shaun Delp, who overheard Kenneth Coffey in 1995 on the jail phone saying that Robert Bragg shouldn’t be in jail and that he hadn’t done anything, also testified.
 Mr. Delp said he came to testify because “I hope to free an innocent man.
 That’s why I’m here.”